UWA PLUS

 300 hours over 8 weeks

-Three days per week of asynchronous learning including reading, online lectures, assessments and personal study.
+Three days per week of asynchronous learning including reading, online lectures, assessments and private study.

 Academic lead